DanialArab/Python/Python OOP/OOP.md

 When each hero type fights differently, inheritance keeps the code clean by giving each type its own fight method, instead of using lots of if-elif statements.

+Method Overriding
+So far, we have seen how to inherit properties and methods from a parent class.
+But what if we want to change the behavior of a method in a child class?
+This is where method overriding comes in.

+Method overriding allows us to change the behavior of a method in a child class.
+This is useful when we want to change the behavior of a method that is inherited from a parent class.

+Let's see an example:

+class Superhero:
+    def __init__(self, name: str):
+        self.name = name

+    def fight(self) -> None:
+        print("Superhero fights with advanced weapons!")

+class Avenger(Superhero):
+    # Override the fight method
+    def fight(self) -> None:
+        print("Avenger fights with advanced weapons!")
+In this example, we have a Superhero class with a fight method.
+We then have a Avenger class that inherits from the Superhero class.
+The Avenger class has its own fight method that overrides the fight method in the Superhero class.

+avenger = Avenger("Iron Man")
+avenger.fight() # Output: Avenger fights with advanced weapons!
+Above, we create an instance of the Avenger class and call the fight method.
+The fight method in the Avenger class is called instead of the fight method in the Superhero class.

+The method from the child class is called instead of the method from the parent class.
+This is method overriding.

+Challenge
+You are given the code for an Animal class.
+Your tasks are:

+Create a Dog class and a Cat class that inherit from the Animal class.
+Override the make_sound method in the Dog class to make the dog bark.
+Use the print statement print(f"{self.name} is barking").
+Override the make_sound method in the Cat class to make the cat meow.
+Use the print statement print(f"{self.name} is meowing").
+Expected Output:

+Animal makes a sound
+Max is barking
+Luna is meowing
+Hint
+Remember the synntax for class inheritance. class ChildClass(ParentClass):
+    # Child class code here
+Remember the synntax for method overriding. class ChildClass(ParentClass):
+    def method_name(self):
+        # Child class code here